-When his much loved Newbridge hotel, The Red House, was destroyed by fire some years ago Brian Fallon (of Fallon & Byrne in Dublin, see entry) brought the whole team to this well known premises in the attractive village of Kilcullen.
+The Fallons have been involved in the hospitality business in Kildare since 1922 and, when their much loved Newbridge hotel, The Red House Inn, was destroyed by fire some years ago, Brian Fallon (of Fallon & Byrne in Dublin, see entry) brought the whole team to this well known premises in the attractive village of Kilcullen.

 Following major renovations throughout, the building emerged with a beguiling interior - a stylish blend of old and new that will be familiar to anyone who remembers The Red House - and a very relaxing atmosphere.

-But it is: the cooking is great, portions are generous (as befits this sporting area), the staff are lovely and the value is good for the quality offered – no wonder their happy customers keep coming back for more.
+Everything about Fallons is good – the cooking, the generous portions (as befits this sporting area), the staff and the value for the quality offered.
+It’s no wonder their happy customers keep coming back for more.